Myat-Thiha/SQL-Database-Management/README.md

 ## Overview

-The program implements a SQL-like environment where users can create tables, insert data into tables, and perform select queries.
+The program implements a SQL database management environment where users can create tables, insert data into tables, and perform select queries.
 It includes features such as creating tables with specified fields, inserting values into tables, and executing select queries with various conditions.
 The `basic_test.cpp` file demonstrates the functionality of the SQL commands supported by the program.

 ## Files and Directory Structure